-4.3 The Operations Director:
+4.4 The Operations Director

-Help to raise awareness of SEN issues at governance meetings
+Help to raise awareness of SEN issues at governance meetings.

-- Monitor the quality and effectiveness of SEN and disability provision within the school and update the governing board on this - Work with the head of School and SENDCO to determine the strategic development of the SEN policy and provision in the school
+- > Monitor the quality and effectiveness of SEN and disability provision within the school and update the governing board on this. - > Work with the Headteacher and SENDCO to determine the strategic development of the SEN policy and provision in the school.

-4.4 Class teachers
+4.5 Class teachers